3x-haust/Python_Ezy_API/README.md

     app.run(port=8000)
 ```

----

 ### Path Parameter Example

-Ezy API automatically maps path parameters to the URL when you add `by_id`, `by_name`, etc., to a function name.
+Ezy API automatically maps parameters to URL paths when you add `by_id`, `by_name`, etc. to the function name.

 ```python
 # user_service.py